 Aquaculture has grown substantially in several EU countries over recent years.
 This industry generates a large amount of seafood waste every year and most of it is dumped on the sea coast or in landfills.
 In the EU alone, more than 250,000 tonnes of seafood waste is discarded every year.

-The waste is a major environmental concern worldwide and a serious threat to the coastline.
-Accumulation of fish and shell waste changes the natural sea balance impacting marine biodiversity.
+Waste is a major environmental concern worldwide and a serious threat to the coastline.
+Accumulation of fish and shell waste changes the natural sea balance and impacts marine biodiversity.

-The project aims to inspire artists to work with local materials and to research the origin of materials they use in artistic practise or design.
+The project aims to inspire artists to work with local materials and to research the origin of materials they use in artistic practice or design.

 Vista Alegre Atlantis